June temperatures briefly passed key climate threshold. Scientists expect more such spikes

 “Just because we’ve temporarily gone over 1.5 degrees doesn’t mean we’ve breached the Paris Agreement limit,” cautioned Samantha Burgess, deputy director of the Copernicus program.
 For that to happen the globe needs to exceed that threshold for a much longer time period, such as a couple of decades instead of a couple of weeks.

-Still, the 11 days spent at the 1.5-degree threshold shows how important it is for scientists to keep a close watch on the planet’s health, not least because previous spikes above 1.5 have all happened during winter or spring in the northern hemisphere, she said.
+Still, the 11 days spent at the 1.5-degree threshold shows how important it is for scientists to keep a close watch on the planet’s health, not least because previous spikes above 1.5 have all happened during winter or spring in the Northern Hemisphere, she said.
 “It’s really critical to monitor the situation, to understand what implications this has for the summer to come.”

 “As a climate scientist I feel like I am watching a global train wreck in slow motion.
 It’s quite frustrating,” said University of Victoria’s Andrew Weaver, who wasn’t part of the measurements.